hello-kkmeena/Descripto-AI/README.md

 # Descripto-AI

-A web application that generates persuasive eBay product descriptions using OpenAI's GPT-4 model.
+A web application that generates persuasive E-commerce product descriptions using OpenAI's GPT-4 model.

 ## Overview

-Descripto-AI is designed to help eBay sellers create compelling product descriptions quickly and efficiently.
+Descripto-AI is designed to help E-commerce sellers create compelling product descriptions quickly and efficiently.
 By leveraging AI technology, it generates SEO-friendly descriptions under 300 characters based on the product title, key features, and selected tone.

 ## Features